erik78se/masterworker/TUTORIAL.md

 The master hands out some unique information to single worker units, whereas some other information is common to all workers units.

-The workers don't send any information at all to the master.
+The workers don't send (relation-set) any information.

 This pattern is useful in a lot of situations in computer science, such as when implementing client-server solutions.

-Deploy via the bundle or manually the master workers so we can see how it looks and how the charms are related.
+Lets deploy the master and two workers so we can see how it looks and how the charms are related.

 ```